Bones found in jungle match with DNA of Shraddha's father

 - To cover up the murder, he sawed her body into 35 pieces and disposed of it in nearby forested areas over a period of 18-20 days after storing it in a newly-bought fridge.

-- Poonawala confessed to the crime but the police didn't have any concrete evidence.
+- Poonawalla confessed to the crime but the police didn't have any concrete evidence.